-When it comes to instrumental rock guitar, Irene Ketikidi is a force to be reckoned with.
-Her solo album "Martial Arts & Magic Tricks" (released 2013) has received excellent reviews all over the world and has been complimented by the likes of Guthrie Govan, Greg Howe, Nita Strauss, Alex Skolnick and David Kilminster.
-The iconic Young Guitar Magazine has included Irene in the "Heroines of Now" column in 2014 and she has been featured in numerous webzines like Guitar World, Gui... (more)
+Irene Ketikidi is a force to be reckoned with in the world of instrumental rock guitar.
+Her solo album "Martial Arts & Magic Tricks" (2013) received excellent reviews and has been complimented by the likes of Guthrie Govan, Greg Howe, Nita Strauss, Alex Skolnick and David Kilminster.
+Young Guitar Magazine has included Irene in the "Heroines of Now" column in 2014 and she has been featured in numerous publications such as Guitar World, Guitar Interactive and the Sound Guitar ... (more)

-Irene currently offers 30 guitar lessons at JamPlay, with 30 intermediate lessons.
+Irene currently offers 31 guitar lessons at JamPlay, with 30 intermediate lessons and 1 song lesson.

 Use the tabs below to learn more or subscribe for unlimited access to all artists and courses.